tafadzwaonline/tafadzwaonline/README.md

 👨🏾‍💻 Currently working on C# ASP.NET(web forms, mvc and blazor(wasm and .net core) projects.

-✌🏾 Looking forward to collaborating with other dotnet developers or dotnet group projects.
+✌🏾 Looking forward to collaborating with other software developers or projects.

 📫 You can reach me on kahwaitafadzwa@gmail.com or 0784706556.
 <!---